How to Clean Cat Vomit Out of Your Couch (Step-By-Step Guide)

 Illness

 If your cat is vomiting regularly, it may have an underlying illness that needs to be treated.
-Vomiting regularly, even more than once a month, is atypical and should be a cause for concern by cat parents.
+Vomiting regularly, even more than once a month, is atypical and should be a cause for concern for cat parents.
 The following illnesses may all display as frequent vomiting:

 If you suspect your cat is ill, you should have them evaluated by a veterinarian.
 They will be able to test to find out if there is an underlying cause for your cat’s vomiting and direct you to keep your cat healthy.